Postsecondary scholarships

 Frequently asked questions

+No, not necessarily.
 Some of our scholarships are not restricted to Hawai‘i residents, however, there are scholarships that require applicants to be Hawai‘i residents or require attendance at a college/university in Hawai‘i.

 A Hawai‘i resident is defined as living continuously in the state of Hawai‘i for at least twelve (12) consecutive months prior to the date of application.
 For this scholarship program, a dependent student’s residency is based on his or her parent’s state of residence.